 Court St. subway station at Brooklyn's New York Transit Museum // Underground and Underrated | The best New York City museum you've never heard of | New York City hidden gem | #NewYorkCity #museum #transitmuseum #brooklyn #nycmuseum #traveltip #timebudgettravel

-Another tip would be: if it’s hot outside and you’re planning to walk to the museum from Manhattan, you may want to bring a handheld fan.
+If it’s hot outside and you’re planning to walk to the museum from Manhattan, you may want to bring a small handheld fan.
+(Something like this little battery-powered one or even just a foldable fan.)
 I left about three liters of sweat in the “Steel, Stone & Backbone” portion of the New York Transit Museum.
+And always travel with plenty of water in the summer!

 It’s underground

 Which reminds me, maybe leave your claustrophobic friends and family members back in the wide open expanse of Manhattan?
-Okay, well, at least above ground then.
-The majority of the museum is not cramped, but it is in a low-ceiling-ed, windowless space underground.
+Well, at least above ground then.
+The majority of the museum isn’t cramped, but it is in a low-ceiling-ed, windowless space underground, which may not be for everyone.

 Lobby entrance of Brooklyn's New York Transit Museum // Underground and Underrated | The best New York City museum you've never heard of | New York City hidden gem | #NewYorkCity #museum #transitmuseum #brooklyn #nycmuseum #traveltip #timebudgettravel